LMauricius/EmuDiscer/README.md

 # EmuDiscer
 A simple tool for automatically lauching emulators when a game disc is inserted.
-EmuDiscer recognizes the game system the game is made for, and lauches the right emulator.
+EmuDiscer recognizes which system the game is made for, and lauches the right emulator.

 # Supported consoles
 * PS1